-If your doctor tells you to stop taking Rani 2, or your medicine has passed its expiry date, ask your pharmacist what to do with any tablets that are left over.
+If your doctor tells you to stop taking Rani 2, or your tablets have passed its expiry date, ask your pharmacist what to do with any that are left over.

 What it looks like

-Rani 2 comes as two strengths of tablets:
+Rani 2 comes in 2 strengths of tablets:

-- 150 mg tablet: white, film-coated, biconvex tablets engraved on one face with 'GX EC2', plain on the other.
-Each blister pack contains 60 tablets
+- Rani 2 150 mg - white to beige, biconvex, round, film-coated tablets marked "G" on one side and "00" over "30" on the other.
+Each blister pack contains 60 tablets.

 The active ingredient in Rani 2 is ranitidine (as ranitidine hydrochloride).

 Each tablet contains 150 mg or 300 mg of ranitidine.